What is taxiway centreline and edge lighting?

 Taxiway centreline and edge lighting is positioned on the main taxiway routes in airfields and helps guide aircraft navigating the airport.

-Airports that operate in low visibility conditions usually have green or in some cases cyan, taxiway centreline lights on main taxiway routes.
-Where taxiway centreline lighting is provided, blue taxiway edge lighting can also be provided as complementary guidance on sections of taxiway that are assessed as potentially difficult to negotiate for instance, curves.
+Airfields which operate in low visibility conditions usually have green, or in some cases cyan, taxiway centreline lights on main taxiway routes.
+Where taxiway centreline lighting is provided, blue taxiway edge lighting can also be provided as complementary guidance on sections of taxiway assessed as potentially difficult to negotiate (curves, for example).

-Airports that operate at night time but not in low visibility may have either green centerline or blue edge lighting or a combination of the two at the discretion of the airport operator.
+Airports which operate at night time but not in low visibility conditions may have either green centreline or blue edge lighting, or a combination of the two, at the discretion of the airport operator.

 Taxiway edge lighting is provided to denote the limits of aprons, parking areas, hard standings, servicing areas and other designated paved areas where centreline lighting is not provided.
 Edge lighting may also be used to enhance centreline lighting thus enhancing the visual cues available to the pilot where difficult curves need to be negotiated.

 What are taxiway lights for?

 Taxiway lighting is used to indicate either the edge or centre of the useful taxiway width to guide pilots safely between hangars or parking areas and the runway.